 For some years, scholars have raised concerns that democracy as we know it is in peril.
 The takeover and scuttling of democratic institutions are being systematically tracked by agencies such a V-Dem, Freedom House, and The Economist.
 Deterioration of democracy is bound to create problems for citizens and policy makers and also analysts of government like us – every institution that influences our lives and every model of policymaking assume democratic pre-conditions.
 These include the free and fair elections, universal franchise, and enlightened citizenry, free press, protection of human rights, and a commitment to equality.
 Policymaking will no longer proceed as expected and even if they are may not work as intended if any of these necessary conditions are absent.

 This research stream focuses on the role of businesses in the context of authoritarian policymaking.
 The research hopes to reveal how the interests of corporate sector and political elites are merging and its impact on the steady erosion of democratic institutions.

-PhD.
-Rotterdam School of Management (RSM) Erasmus University.
+PhD Rotterdam School of Management (RSM) Erasmus University.
 The Netherlands.
 (2011)

-Masters in Public Policy and Management (Development Studies) Institute of Social Studies, Erasmus University, The Netherlands (2005)
+MA in Public Policy and Management (Development Studies) Institute of Social Studies, Erasmus University, The Netherlands (2005)

 Assistant Professor, Indian Institute of Management Tiruchirappalli